ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 a data transfer useful.
 It is given in bits per second.

+### Parallel Use of Multiple Paths

+Type:
+: Boolean

+This property specifies whether an application considers it useful to transfer data across multiple paths between the same end hosts.
+Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
+One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.

+The recommended default is to have this option.

 ### TCP-specific Property: User Timeout

 This property specifies, for the case TCP becomes the chosen transport protocol: